Some of the links on this site are affiliate links.

 Personal Savings as a Vehicle for Retirement

-Again, in today’s economy, personal savings is where you have the most control over your future.
+In today’s economy, personal savings is where you have the most control over your future.

 When Do I Need to Start Saving For Retirement?

-You should start right now.
+If you haven't, you should start right now.
 If not today, then this week.
 As soon as humanly possible.

 In order for your retirement savings to grow, it requires a large amount of time.
 The two factors in creating abundance in your retirement fund are time and money.